BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 1️⃣ Deficient code is written and deployed much faster, cheaper, and without heated debates.<sup>🥴</sup> And as it does the job, especially on short sprints, counter-arguments fade.

 2️⃣ Benefits of quality code lag for all beneficiaries<sup>👨‍👩‍👧‍👦</sup>, as exponentially growing issues from bad software parts.\
-The point at which controllable chaos goes out of control, trivial changes cost extremely much, or a security breach manifests itself, may be crucial, but is often postponed to future releases<sup>🪂</sup> or sometimes product lifecycles<sup>🏠</sup>.
+The point at which trivial changes cost extremely much, security breaches manifest themselves, or controllable chaos goes out of control may be crucial, but is often postponed to future releases<sup>🪂</sup> or sometimes product lifecycles<sup>🏠</sup>.

-3️⃣ Intentions for quality are commendable, but if efforts aren't **complete**, the resulting code will be the same deficient but incur a massive overhead.
+3️⃣ Intentions for quality are commendable, but if efforts aren't unanimous and **complete**, the resulting code will be the same deficient but incur a massive overhead.

 Top up with the fact that not every developer self-reflects on "_submit and forget_" practice, and not every project lead/manager will draw a golden section between profanity and academism.